silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 HtmlEditorConfig::get('cms')->setOption('element_format', 'html');
 ```

-By default, TinyMCE and SilverStripe will generate valid HTML5 markup, but it will strip out HTML5 tags like
+By default, TinyMCE and Silverstripe CMS will generate valid HTML5 markup, but it will strip out HTML5 tags like
 `<article>` or `<figure>`.
 If you plan to use those, add them to the
 [valid_elements](http://www.tinymce.com/wiki.php/Configuration:valid_elements) configuration setting.